eesmer/LastControl/README.md

 - Lightweight operational visibility

 Unlike large-scale enterprise monitoring stacks, LastControl aims to provide a minimal and understandable infrastructure that can be deployed quickly on Debian-based systems while remaining extensible for future orchestration and task execution capabilities.

+#### Project Goals

+LastControl was designed with the following ideas in mind:

+- Keep the agent lightweight
+- Avoid daemon-heavy architectures
+- Use standard Linux tools
+- Use encrypted communication
+- Make deployments reproducible
+- Allow future orchestration capabilities
+- Remain understandable and maintainable by system administrators